 This article is half-done without your Comment! *** Please share your thoughts via Comment ***

-Using Stored Procedure, DBA can easily troubleshoot long running queries for performance tuning.The DBA can easily optimized query without accessing application source code.
+Using Stored Procedure, DBA can quickly troubleshoot long running queries.The DBA can quickly optimize the query without accessing application source code.

 The RDBMS also stored frequently query results into the cache.
 If you are using Inline SQL, you cannot use the caching feature of RDBMS.